bestupefy/Canister/README.md

 #Licensed Under:

-Copyright Stupefy 2015.The code is released under Apache 2.0 license.
+Copyright Bestupefy 2015.The code is released under Apache 2.0 license.
 You can see the License file [license](LICENSE).

 #Available On: